 He received dual B.S. degrees in civil and mechanical engineering from California State University-Fresno.
 He later attended Carnegie Mellon University as a National Science Foundation Graduate Research Fellow, where he obtained his M.S. and Ph.D. in mechanical engineering.

 His research interests include human social systems in design and engineering; machine learning for engineering design; human-AI collaboration and teaming; and STEM education, with funding from NSF, DARPA, and private corporations.

 M.S., Mechanical Engineering, Carnegie Mellon University

-B.S., Civil Engineering and Mechanical Engineering, California Stat University-Fresno
+B.S., Civil Engineering and Mechanical Engineering, California State University-Fresno

 - additive manufacturing

 - design and manufacturing

 - design theory

 - engineering design